Zokrates/ZoKrates/zokrates_book/src/language/types.md

 ### Numeric inference

-In the case of decimal literals like `42`, the compiler tries to find the appropriate type (`field`, `u8`, `u16` or `u32`) depending on the context.
+In the case of decimal literals like `42`, the compiler tries to find the appropriate type (`field`, `u8`, `u16`, `u32` or `u64`) depending on the context.
 If it cannot converge to a single option, an error is returned.
 This means that there is no default type for decimal literals.

-All operations between literals have the semantics of the infered type.
+All operations between literals have the semantics of the inferred type.

 ```zokrates
 {{#include ../../../zokrates_cli/examples/book/numeric_inference.zok}}